Radiosonde-constrained reconstructions reveal a weakening Northern Hadley circulation: Declarations

-Matic Pikovnik acknowledges funding from the Slovenian Research and Innovation Agency (ARIS) Programme P1-0188 and Grant MR-56969. Žiga Zaplotnik acknowledges the funding by the European Union under the Destination Earth initiative.
-MP acknowledges funding from the Slovenian National Recovery and Resilience Fund project ULTRA within subproject 6.03 Environmental Technologies for Climate Change Mitigation and Adaptation.
-This research was also supported by the University of Ljubljana Grant SN-ZRD/22-27/0510.
-The authors are grateful to Peter Bechtold, Lina Boljka, Massimo Bonavita, Hans Hersbach, Michael Mayer, Dinand Scheppers, and Benoit Vanniere for fruitful discussions on the topic.
-The authors would like to thank colleagues in the Atmospheric Sciences group at the University of Ljubljana for carefully reading the manuscript.
+Matic Pikovnik acknowledges funding from the Slovenian Research and Innovation Agency (ARIS) Programme P1-0188 and Grant 55351, and from the Slovenian National Recovery and Resilience Fund project ULTRA within subproject 6.03 Environmental Technologies for Climate Change Mitigation and Adaptation. \v{Z}iga Zaplotnik acknowledges the funding by the European Union under the Destination Earth initiative and Copernicus Climate Change Service (C3S).
+The authors acknowledge the financial support from the Slovenian Research and Innovation Agency (ARIS) through the UL VIP project (ARISE) under contract no. SN-ZRD/22-27/510.